• Skip to main content

 Ask tourists what they like about Barcelona and they’ll say Gaudí, the Sagrada Familia, Las Ramblas, the Gothic Quarter, the beaches, the nightlife.
 Ask them to be specific and they’ll list things like Park Guell, Boqueria Market, Casa Batlló, the Picasso Museum, Camp Nou…

-Typical list of the Top things to see in Barcelona
+The Top things to see in Barcelona (and costs!)

 Why Barcelona’s highlights are overrated